 Former Supreme Court Justice Potter Stewart once said, “There is a big difference between what we have a right to do and what is right to do.”
 People of character often do less than the law allows and more than the law requires.

-Further down the integrity slope is the common practice of misrepresenting or mischaracterizing facts, lying about true intentions, or falsely denying one’s knowledge or recollection of something.
+Among the practices I think take us too far down the slippery slope is the common practice of misrepresenting or mischaracterizing facts, lying about true intentions, or falsely denying one’s knowledge or recollection of something.
 Whatever moral ambiguity may cloak the use of legal loopholes, these practices are fundamentally dishonest and dishonorable.

-For example, a common ploy encouraged by politicians and used by political contributors to evade limits on campaign contributions is to donate funds in the name of minor children.
+Similarly, I object to the common ploy encouraged by some politicians and used by political contributors to evade limits on campaign contributions by donating funds in the name of minor children.
 Falsely representing that the children actually exercised control and independent judgment isn’t a clever loophole, it’s a fraud.